kasundularaam/mtfp-sim/README.md

 # Solid Tyre Manufacturing Factory Simulation Documentation

 ## Project Overview
 This project implements a SimPy-based simulation of a solid tyre manufacturing factory.
-The simulation models the complete manufacturing process for two types of solid tyres: Resilient Tyres and Press-On Tyres, including both building and curing processes.
+The simulation models the complete manufacturing process for solid tyres including Press-On Tyres and two variants of Resilient Tyres (with and without soft compound).

 ## Manufacturing Process